wangyi0830/wangyi0830.github.io/_posts/2023-05-12-custom-blockquotes.md

 ---
 layout: post
-title: a graduate student currently in study.
+title: a postgraduate in digital marketing major
 date: 2025-09-01 15:53:00-0400
 description: an example of a blog post with custom blockquotes
 tags: formatting blockquotes